syncfusion-content/xamarin-docs/Xamarin/Chat/Data-Binding.md

 {% endhighlight %}
 {% endtabs %}

-Now, bind the existing collection of data objects to the `SfChat.ItemsSource` property, in our case it is `MessageCollection`.
+Now, bind the existing collection of data objects to the `SfChat.ItemsSource` property, in our case it is `viewModel.MessageCollection`.

 {% tabs %}
 {% highlight xaml %}